 By: Sharon Aron Baron

-The Tamarac City manager was met with hundreds of protesting seniors from Kings Point Friday at a meeting regarding the proposed charter middle and high school attracting media coverage from Channel 10 and the Sun Sentinel.
+The Tamarac City manager was met with hundreds of protesting seniors from Kings Point on Friday at a meeting regarding the proposed charter middle and high school, attracting media coverage from Channel 10 and the Sun Sentinel.

-Residents let City Manager Michael Cernech know they were angry that plans for the new charter school called Doral Academy were put forward.
+Residents let City Manager Michael Cernech know they were angry that plans for the new charter school, Doral Academy, were being put forward.
 However, Cernech insisted that it was not a “done deal” and they were only in the preliminary stages.

 The meeting didn’t get any easier for Cernech as tempers flared when questions were open to the residents.
-Residents said that a new school was not wanted or even needed next to a senior community and would bring in more traffic to an already busy area.
+Residents stated that a new school was neither wanted nor needed next to a senior community and would bring additional traffic to an already congested area.

 At the end of the meeting, one neighborhood president told Cernach, ”You mentioned that you would have hurdles.
 This is your biggest hurdle.”